thierry-martinez/metaquot/README.md

 |`[%m ...]`    |`Parsetree.module_type` or `Parsetree.module_expr`      |
 |`[%i ...]`    |`Parsetree.signature_item` or `Parsetree.structure_item`|

+To insert expressions or patterns to syntactic places where anti-quotations are not supported, substitutions can be specified in attributes.
+For instance:

+- `[%str module M = struct ... end][@subst let M : string = s]`
+  defines a module, the name of which is given by an expression `s` of type `string`

+- `[%str match x with c -> .][@subst let c : list = cases]` constructs a pattern matching, the cases of which is given by an expression `cases` of type `case list` (note that the substitution is specified by giving only the type name `list`).

+More generally, substitutions are given using let-binding syntax, specifying the name of the substituted identifier, the name of the type of the AST node to be replaced, and the expression or the pattern to use for the substitution: when the identifier appears, the closest parent AST node of the given type name is replaced by the given expression or pattern.
+Currently, only binding variable names are supported for patterns.

 In addition to the syntax extension, the `metaquot` package provides the [`Metaquot`] module, which contains lifters: the `Metaquot.Exp` module lifts to expressions and `Metaquot.Pat` lifts to patterns.
 For